Human-Oriented-ATP/proof-specimen/conflict-driven/README.md

 *Details* are in [the full pdf][14].

+### Is there a graph with degree sequence 1,3,3,3?

+*High-level:* You can prove this doesn’t work either (1) by trying a forced construction of an example, failing to construct such an example, and generalizing the failure to the fact that there is a vertex of degree 1 and more than one vertex of maximal degree, or (2) Proving the stronger statement “there is no n-vertex graph with degree sequence 1, n-1, n-1….”.

+*Details* are in [the full pdf][15].

 # The complement

 _Proofs where a conflict-inspired lemma is easily derived, but not helpful to proof discovery._